 “With GIS Cloud’s easy to use interface on the Web Portal, even the most inexperienced user could measure distances, print maps and query layers.
 It allowed us to give detailed information to our customers and not have to worry about software licenses/maintenance on their side.”

-Therefore, what 3DroneMapping needed was a reliable cloud solution for sharing their field data, both efficient in handling large data sets and easy to use.
-They choose GIS Cloud’s Map Viewer so that they could share and present the field data to their clients.
-The interface was easy to cope with so they didn’t have to worry about educating the users how to use it.
+They chose the GIS Cloud Map Viewer so that they could share and present the field data to their clients.
+The interface was easy to cope with, so they didn’t have to worry about educating the users.
 In their own words: “Have all this data on the cloud meant that the shareholders in Dubai and London could easily track the progress of the construction from their offices and raise their concerns at the weekly meetings.”
-This enabled them to make their workflow more efficient and reduced their efforts invested in the presentation of the survey results.
+It enabled them to make their workflow more efficient and simplified the presentation of survey results.

 “Using a cloud solution allowed everyone to see the entire site as it evolved from a remote location and always have the most up to date data.”